MrDrMcCoy/bblib/README.md

   - Description: Set this variable in each function to inform the logger which function is emitting the message.
   - Default: 'SCRIPT_ROOT'
 - `LOGLEVEL`
-  - Description: Set this to determine the cutoff for logging severity according to the levels in syslog.
+  - Description: Set this to determine the cutoff for logging severity according to the levels in `syslog`.
+  - Notes: Valid levels are _EMERGENCY, ALERT, CRITICAL, ERROR, WARN, NOTICE, INFO, DEBUG_.
   - Default: 'INFO'
 - `PIDFILE`
   - Description: The path to a file for tracking the PID of the script if you call `checkpid`.